Howardsville, Albemarle County, Virginia: History

 During the Civil War, the foundry is known to have made sabers for the Confederate cavalry and a captain of cavalry was sent to the town to supervise their production.
-The town also supplied Lee’s forces with food and the canal ran military supplies to his forces continuously during the war years, especially supplying Lee's army in Richmond during the last year of the war.
+The town also supplied Robert E. Lee’s forces with food and the canal ran military supplies to his forces continuously during the war years, especially supplying Lee's army in Richmond during the last year of the war.
 Because of its industry and location on the canal, Union cavalry under Sheridan, which including a column led by George Custer, raided the Howardsville-Scottsville area in the spring of 1864, burning bridges, the foundry, the mills and several the houses.
 It burned and smashed the lock gates and aqueduct, destroyed canal boats carrying food and military supplies, raided the bank - though its gold had been secreted away just hours before the Union troops arrived – and Sheridan set up house in Monticola while his men pillaged the surrounding area.
 The invaders remained in the area for two-three days, raiding up and down the north bank of the James, unable to cross because the river was in spate and locals had destroyed all the bridges that crossed it.
 Triumphant, they eventually headed east down the river, to then turn northeast and circle Richmond to rejoin Grant's army.

 After the Civil War, the community struggled to regain its former glory.
 Although a road bridge was built over the James River about 1911 to replace the old ferry, the community continued to decline.
 The foundry soon closed, the mercantile business struggled, the hotels had little business and the stores began to look a dowdy and rundown.

 Howardsville’s population did not grow significantly during this time, and with the general urbanization of the 1950s, the community fell into decline.
 Hurricane Camille traveled along the Rockfish River in 1969 and swept away all the lower town that rested along the James River; many of the stores and the hotels were already in ruin or decline.
 The hurricane rose the James River by over 30 feet and inundated all the homes in the lower town.
 It swept away part of the road bridge over the James, destroyed the road and rail bridges over the Rockfish, and left a deluge of mud and torn up trees across the entire river floodplain.